8x8 Virtual Contact Centres Enhance Delivery of HR Consulting and Outsourcing Services

-To provide the best possible customer service, Aon Hewitt sets up a dedicated contact center for each of its clients.
+To provide the best possible customer service, Aon Hewitt sets up a dedicated contact centre for each of its clients.
 This gives the client one phone number to call, and helps ensure that knowledgeable agents assist them.
 It’s a great idea in theory, but because of the company’s proprietary phone system, it was also a major headache for Abdul Qadir, Systems Manager at Aon Hewitt.

-“With our previous phone system, it took months to set up a new call center.
+“With our previous phone system, it took months to set up a new call centre.
 Once we did, each agent had their own individual line so there was no way for clients to get through to another agent if the line was busy,” says Abdul.
 “It was a frustrating experience for callers.”